Update notice: text HIGHLIGHTED has changed following the issue of Change Notifications 1 and 2 - 2012

 the name, composition and volume of the anticoagulant.

 In addition, the following statements should be made:

 Inspect pack and contents for signs of deterioration or damage

 The component should be stored at a core temperature of –25°C or below for a maximum of 24 months.

 Although a storage temperature below –25°C improves the preservation of labile coagulation factors, lower temperatures increase the fragility of plastic.
 Particular care must be taken when handling such packs.

 The component should be thawed in a waterbath or other equipment designed for the purpose, within a vacuum sealed overwrap bag according to a validated procedure.
 The optimal temperature at which the component should be thawed is 37 °C; temperatures between 33 – 37 °C are acceptable.
 Protocols must be in place to ensure that the equipment is cleaned daily and maintained to minimize the risk of bacterial contamination.
 After thawing, the content should be inspected to ensure that no insoluble cryoprecipitate is visible and that the container is intact.

-Table 8.10 Fresh frozen plasma, leucocyte depleted – additional tests
+Table 8.12 Cryoprecipitate, leucocyte depleted – additional tests

 |Parameter||Frequency of test||Specification|